 - Make a list.
 Take a few moments and write down everyone who has your address so that you can notify them of your move.
-Along with your family and friends, this list should include bank accounts, credit cards, investment accounts, doctors, cell phone provider, tax forms, voter registration, and of course the DMV.
+Along with your family and friends, this list should include bank accounts, credit cards, investment accounts, doctors, cell phone providers, tax forms, voter registration, and of course the DMV.

 - Clean.
 Clean any areas that you've already packed.
 Plan to clean the rest of your old home, or make arrangements to have it professionally cleaned.
-If the previous tenants of your new home haven’t do so already, you may want to arrange for your new home to be cleaned and painted before your arrival.
+If the previous tenants of your new home haven’t done so already, you may want to arrange for your new home to be cleaned and painted before your arrival.

 - Financial arrangements.
 If you are moving to an area that will require you to switch banks, make sure any outstanding checks you’ve written have been cashed.
 If you have a safety deposit box, remember to clean it out.

 1 Week Prior: